matvop/FavIt/proposal.md

 ## Post MVP Features to add/update:
 1. Add user search functionality(filter by username)
 1. Provide user ability to delete Fav from database(don't just remove element using JQuery)
-1. Modify FavIt link using JQuery to empty Fav section and show recent favs for logged in user __Completed 6/7__
+1. Modify FavIt link using JQuery to empty Fav section and show all favs for logged in user __Completed 6/7__
 1. Fix ordering issue __Completed 6/7__
 1. Filter results based on which content provider logo is clicked. __Completed 6/8__
 1. Move Imgur API call to server-side logic